The Silhouette

 Husband or not, Debbie was ready to plant some permanent roots.
 She bought a house in a gated community and began to remodel it on her own.

-She told her friend, Liz Sevilla, all about it.
+She told her friend Liz Sevilla all about it.

-Was she like an HG TV type of girl?
+Was she like an HGTV type of girl?

 Yes.
 Oh my gosh.

-Hey, I'm going to Home Depot.
-She's working on the sprinkler system or she's deciding on materials for the floor.
+Hey, I'm going to Home Depot and she's working on the sprinkler system or she's deciding on materials for the floor.
+But the busy executive couldn't do everything herself.

 So in 2012, she hired a contractor.
 His name was Lars Itso.

 But once work got underway, Lars seemed in no rush to finish the job.
-She was getting very frustrated and she's just like, I wish this person would finish.
+She was getting very frustrated, and she's just like, I wish this person would finish.

-They were cute.
 They were goofy.
+Yeah.

 Debbie got a kick out of Lars's laid-back ways.
-Just a guy into old-school board games, restoring muscle cars, and drinking Texas's favorite homegrown soft drink, Dr.
+Just a guy into old school board games, restoring muscle cars, and drinking Texas's favorite homegrown soft drink, Dr.

+Pepper.
 About a case a day.
-I mean, a lot of Dr.

-I've never heard of someone drinking that much Dr. Pepper.
+At least a 12-pack, I know.
+I've never heard of someone drinking that much Dr.

+Pepper.
 I thought it would kill him.

 Doesn't drink a lot of alcohol at all.
 Just Dr.